The average Joe – not Biden – figures to benefit most from passage of the $1.9 trillion American Rescue Plan.

-Free money from the government is great, but the hope of all lawmakers and the president is the pandemic is under control by that point, which will mean there would be no need for additional stimulus.
+Free money from the government is great, but the hope of all lawmakers and the president is the pandemic is under control by that point, which will mean there would be no need for a fourth stimulus check.

 Bill “No Pay” Fay has lived a meager financial existence his entire life.
 He started writing/bragging about it in 2012, helping birth Debt.org into existence as the site’s original “Frugal Man.”
 Prior to that, he spent more than 30 years covering the high finance world of college and professional sports for major publications, including the Associated Press, New York Times and Sports Illustrated.
 His interest in sports has waned some, but he is as passionate as ever about not reaching for his wallet.
 Bill can be reached at [email protected].

 - N.A.
 (2021, March 1) H.R.
 1319-American Rescue Plan Act of 2021.
 Retrieved from https://www.rpc.senate.gov/legislative-notices/hr1319_american-rescue-plan-act-of-2021

 - Neubecker, R. (2021, March 9) F.A.Q. on Stimulus, Unemployment and Tax Rebates.
 Retrieved from https://www.nytimes.com/live/2021/03/06/business/stimulus-check-plan-details